 OSU Residency Affidavit Filing Deadlines

-Residency affidavits must be submitted to the Office of Admissions by the last day to register for the term in which resident classification is sought, but it is highly recommended that all materials be submitted at least 30 days prior to the first day of the term.
+Residency affidavits with all required supporting documents must be submitted to the Residency Office email by close of business on the deadline.
+With the exception of Summer term, the deadline is always the last day to register for the term in which resident classification is sought.
+Typical processing and review of affidavits takes three to four weeks, so it is highly recommended that all materials be submitted at least 30 days prior to the first day of the term.
 (See chart below for specific deadline dates).
 These deadlines will be strictly enforced.